MrShoenel/metrics-as-scores/paper/paper.md

 <!-- Short introduction into the problem, then -->
 Raw data can be aggregated according to some well-defined standard, method, or calculation, which makes it a metric.
 In software processes, such aggregations are often counts of events or certain properties [@carleton1999].
-However, without the aggretation that is done in a quality model, raw data and metrics are rarely of great value to analysts and decision makers.
+However, without the aggregation that is done in a quality model, raw data and metrics are rarely of great value to analysts and decision-makers.
 This is because quality models are conceived to establish a connection between metrics and certain quality goals [@kaner2004software].
-It is therefore difficult to answer the question ``is my metric value good?''.
+It is, therefore, difficult to answer the question ``is my metric value good?''.
 With \emph{Metrics As Scores} (\mas) we present an approach that, given some \emph{ideal} value, can transform any metric into a score, given an observation of sufficiently many relevant metrics values.
 While such ideal values were previously attempted to be derived from, e.g., experience or surveys [@benlarbi2000thresh], benchmarks [@alves2010thresh], or by setting practical values [@grady1992practical], with \mas we suggest deriving ideal values additionally in non-parametric, statistical ways.
 To do so, data first needs to be captured in a \emph{relevant} context.
 A metric value might be good in one context, while it is less so in another.
-We therefore suggest to generalize and contextualize the approach taken by [@UlanLEW21], in which a score is defined to always have a range of $[0,1]$ and linear behavior.
+Therefore, we suggest generalizing and contextualizing the approach taken by [@UlanLEW21], in which a score is defined to always have a range of $[0,1]$ and linear behavior.
 This means that scores can now also be compared and that a unit change in any score is equally valuable among scores.
 This is not the case for raw data or metrics.

-\mas consists of a tool- and analysis suite and an interactive application that allows researchers to explore and understand differences of scores across contexts.
+\mas consists of a tool- and analysis suite and an interactive application that allows researchers to explore and understand differences in scores across contexts.
-The operationalization of raw data or metrics as scores lies in gathering values that are context-specific (usual), determining an ideal value non-parametrically or by user preference, and to then transform the observed values into distances.
+The operationalization of raw data or metrics as scores lies in gathering values that are context-specific (usual), determining an ideal value non-parametrically or by user preference, and then transforming the observed values into distances.
 \mas enables this procedure by unifying the way of obtaining probability densities/masses and conducting appropriate statistical tests.
 More than $120$ different parametric distributions (approx. $20$ of which a discrete) are fitted through a common interface.
 While fitting continuous distributions is straightforward using maximum likelihood estimation, many discrete distributions have integral parameters.
 For these, \mas solves a mixed-variable global optimization problem using Pymoo [@pymoo].
 Additionally to that, empirical distributions (continuous and discrete) and smooth approximate Kernel density estimates are available.
 Applicable statistical tests, such as the Cramér--von Mises- or Epps--Singleton-tests, are automatically performed.
 \mas was created for and includes the ``Qualitas.class'' corpus of software metrics [@terra2013qualitas].
 However, we include a guide for using own datasets.
-By following three (two) steps (one is optional), own data formatted as plain CSV-files can be imported and leveraged.
+By following three (two) steps (one is optional), own data formatted as plain CSV files can be imported and leveraged.